PauWol/Raspberry-Pi_WebControll-V2/README.md

-# HackBerry-Pi: A Raspberry Pi Zero 2 W Cybersecurity Toolkit

-Inspired by the legendary WiFi Pineapple and the versatile USB Rubber Ducky, HackBerry-Pi empowers you to delve into the world of penetration testing for Windows PCs and Wi-Fi infrastructure.
-Built on the compact and powerful Raspberry Pi Zero 2 W, this project provides a portable and user-friendly platform to enhance your security expertise.
+# RaspberryPi-Webcontroll: Effortless Control via Wi-Fi

+Take command of your Raspberry Pi Zero 2 W through the power of your web browser!
+This project empowers you to configure and control your Pi remotely, leveraging the built-in Wi-Fi capabilities.
+Whether you're using a Raspberry Pi Zero 2 W, a different Wi-Fi-enabled Raspberry Pi model, or even a Linux-based system with Wi-Fi (Debian-based preferred), RaspberryPi-Webcontroll provides a convenient and flexible solution.

 ## Requirements:

-- Raspberry Pi Zero 2 W
+- Raspberry Pi:
-- External USB Wi-Fi antenna (compatible with Raspberry Pi Zero 2 W and supporting monitor mode im using a brostrend)
+  - Raspberry Pi Zero 2 W (recommended)
-- Micro-B male to 2x USB-A female splitter cable
-- SD card (minimum 8GB)
-- Standard USB-A male to USB-A male cable
+  - Other Raspberry Pi models with Wi-Fi capabilities
+- Or, a Linux-based system with Wi-Fi (Debian-based preferred)

 ## Getting Started (Simple Steps):

-### 1. Download the HackBerry-Pi Image:
+1. **Download the Latest Release:**

-Head over to the project's releases section to grab the latest image file specifically designed for HackBerry-Pi.
+   - Head over to the project's releases section to grab the latest ZIP file containing the `web_control` directory and its dependencies.

-### 2. Flash the Image:

-Utilize a user-friendly tool like Raspberry Pi Imager or Balena Etcher to effortlessly flash the downloaded image onto your SD card.
-This process prepares the SD card to boot your Raspberry Pi with the HackBerry-Pi software pre-installed.

-### 3. Power Up Your HackBerry-Pi:

-Insert the flashed SD card into your Raspberry Pi Zero 2 W, connect the necessary peripherals (external Wi-Fi antenna, splitter cable, and power supply), and boot it up.
+2. **Unpack and Navigate:**
+   - Extract the downloaded ZIP file to your desired location on your Raspberry Pi.
+Open a terminal window and navigate to the unzipped `web_control` directory using the `cd` command.

+3. **Install Dependencies:**
+   - Some additional software components are required for RaspberryPi-Webcontroll to function.
+To install them, run the following command in your terminal (you might need root privileges):

+     ```
+     pip install -r requirements.txt
+     ```

-### 4. Connect to the Raspberry Pi's Wi-Fi:
+4. **Start the Web Server:**

-By default, the Raspberry Pi will create its own Wi-Fi network `HB_Pi` upon booting.
-To connect your device to this network, use the pre-configured password: `HB_Pi_1234` (remember to change this password for enhanced security after the initial setup).

-### 5. Configure Your HackBerry-Pi:

-You have the flexibility to configure your HackBerry-Pi using two convenient methods:

-- **Secure Shell (SSH):** Establish a secure remote connection from another computer on your network using SSH credentials provided in the project documentation.
-- **Web Interface:** Open a web browser on your connected device and navigate to [http://raspberrypi](http://raspberrypi) to access the web-based configuration interface.
+   - With the dependencies in place, it's time to launch the web server!
+Execute the following command in your terminal from within the `web_control` directory:

+     ```
+     ./app.py
+     ```

+   This will start the web server, allowing you to access the control interface remotely.

+5. **Optional: Automatic Startup (Raspberry Pi Zero 2 W):**
+   - To automatically start the web server whenever your Raspberry Pi boots (this functionality might not be available on all Raspberry Pi models), you can use the cron job functionality.
+Refer to the project documentation for detailed instructions on configuring automatic startup.

+## Accessing the Web Interface:

+- Once the web server is running, you can access the control interface from any device on your network by opening a web browser and navigating to the IP address of your Raspberry Pi followed by the default port (usually 80).
+For example, if your Pi's IP address is `192.168.1.100`, you would visit [http://192.168.1.100/](http://192.168.1.100/).
+The exact port number might be different; refer to the project documentation for more details.

-## Additional Notes:
+## Remember:

-- For detailed instructions, comprehensive configuration options, and security best practices, kindly refer to the project's comprehensive documentation ([Link to Documentation Here]).
+- For detailed instructions, advanced configuration options, and troubleshooting guidance, kindly refer to the project's comprehensive documentation (link to be provided).
-- Remember to customize the default password (`secrets_file`) after the initial setup to safeguard your HackBerry-Pi.
-- Embrace the world of ethical hacking with HackBerry-Pi!
+- Secure your Raspberry Pi by setting a strong password for the web interface.

+With RaspberryPi-Webcontroll, managing your Raspberry Pi becomes a breeze!